caroso1222/notyf/README.md

 ## Usage

 This section explains the base case using the minified bundle.
-See the [quick recipes](recipes/README.md) section for instructions to plug Notyf into Angular, React or Vue.
+See the [quick recipes](recipes/README.md) section for instructions to plug Notyf into Angular, React, Vue, or Svelte.

 Add the css and js files to your main document: